IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 Intructions for Repo reproduction will be detailed here.

-TODO: add metrics functions
-TODO: add example implementation notebook as a guide
+TODO: add metrics functions, add example implementation notebook as a guide, add requirements.txt